jeffseo/LearnCpp.com/Chapter_1/Quiz_1.1/README.md

 4. **What is a syntax error?**
 Rules that govern how sentences are constructed in a language is called **syntax**.
 In C++, syntax defines the rules about how the programs must be constructed in order to be considered valid.
 Any violation of such rules will result in a **syntax error**.

+#Answers from LearnCpp:
+1. A statement is a “complete sentence” that tells the compiler to perform a particular task.
+An expression is a mathematical entity that evaluates to a value.
+Expressions are often used inside of statements.
+2. A function is a collection of statements that executes sequentially, typically designed to perform a specific job.
+A library is a collection of functions packaged for use in multiple programs.
+3. The semicolon (;)
+4. A syntax error is a compiler error that occurs at compile-time when your program violates the grammar rules of the C++ language.